Architecture of Windows NT: Hardware abstraction layer

 The Windows NT hardware abstraction layer (HAL) is a layer between the physical hardware of the computer and the rest of the operating system.
 It was designed to hide differences in hardware and provide a consistent platform on which the kernel is run.
 The HAL includes hardware-specific code that controls I/O interfaces, interrupt controllers and multiple processors.

-However, despite its purpose and designated place within the architecture, the HAL isn't a layer that sits entirely below the kernel, the way the kernel sits below the Executive: All known HAL implementations depend in some measure on the kernel, or even the Executive.
+However, despite its purpose and designated place within the architecture, the HAL is not a layer that sits entirely below the kernel, the way the kernel sits below the Executive: All known HAL implementations depend in some measure on the kernel, or even the Executive.
 In practice, this means that kernel and HAL variants come in matching sets that are specifically constructed to work together.

 In particular hardware abstraction does not involve abstracting the instruction set, which generally falls under the wider concept of portability.
 Abstracting the instruction set, when necessary (such as for handling the several revisions to the x86 instruction set, or emulating a missing math coprocessor), is performed by the kernel, or via hardware virtualization.

+The HAL is implemented in hal.dll.
+The HAL implements a number of functions that are implemented in different ways by different hardware platforms, which in this context, refers mostly to the chipset.
+Other components in the operating system can then call these functions in the same way on all platforms, without regard for the actual implementation.

+For example, responding to an interrupt is quite different on a machine with an Advanced Programmable Interrupt Controller (APIC) than on one without.
+The HAL provides a single function for this purpose that works with all kinds of interrupts by various chipsets, so that other components need not be concerned with the differences.